-If you’re thinking about dropping by for a visit, here are the 10 best things to do while in Ontario.
+If you’re thinking about dropping by for a visit, here are the 10 best Ontario attractions.

 CN Tower in Toronto